 Losing a child is a traumatic experience for the family and friends of the deceased.
 It can be even harder to find closure if the death was caused due to the negligence of another person.
 If you had a child or loved one pass away, contact a compassionate attorney who has experience with cases involving the wrongful death of a minor in Toledo.
 A lawyer could see if you and your family are eligible for compensation for your unfortunate loss.

-These cases play out differently in court compared to the wrongful death of an adult, because there are no economic damages.
+The wrongful death of a minor plays out differently in court compared to the wrongful death of an adult, because there are no economic damages.
 Since the individual was of such a young age, it is speculative to come up with an economic damage calculation.
 There is the loss of consortium and loss of relationship between the deceased child and their parents, grandparents, brothers, and sisters.
-A person is going to have more individuals that are beneficiaries in a child rongful death case.
+A person is going to have more individuals that are beneficiaries in a child wrongful death case.
 Also, a person is going to have jurors that are going to be more sympathetic to the death of the child, which is considered a tragic situation for anyone in the community.

 Frequent causes of wrongful death claims of a minor could be car wrecks, trucking accidents, and medical malpractice situations.